grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/client-lpush.md

 ---
 title: 'Client.lpush(key, values)'
-excerpt: 'Adds the string `value` to the left of the list stored at `key`.'
+description: 'Adds the string `value` to the left of the list stored at `key`.'
 ---

 # Client.lpush(key, values)